 4. Don’t Forget Why You’re Here!

 It’s so easy to get caught up in the magic of the place and the kick ass photos you’ll have to show for it (believe me, I get it!) but I think its important to remember why you’re here.
 This isn’t just a photoshoot.
 This is the beginning of one of the biggest commitments of your life!
 Don’t rush through the vows to get to the fun stuff.
 There is plenty of time for photos later.
 Remember why we’re doing all of this.

 The first time I went to Iceland I was a little bit stunned by the number of tourists, especially along the Golden Circle.
 They seemed to be everywhere!
 It didn’t take long to realize, however, that most of them never ventured more than a few hundred feet from the parking lots.
 What this means for you is that with just a little bit of effort you can get away from all of those people and have a little slice of paradise all (or mostly …) to yourself.
 It’s worth it, trust me!

-Iceland is seriously one of the coolest places on the planet.
+Eloping in Iceland is one of the BEST wedding decisions you could possivly make!.
 If you go into your Iceland elopement with a sense of adventure and leave your expectations at home you will have the experience of a lifetime!
 Do something that scares you.
 Get outside of your comfort zone.
 Meet the people, eat the foods, drink the beer (they seriously have great beer).
 Be ready to have your mind blown by the rugged landscapes and harsh people.
 Marriage is one of life’s greatest adventures and you’ve picked one hell of a way to enter into it!